 In regulated fields, certification implies standards and oversight.
 But SEO has no governing board, no licensing exam, and no continuing education requirement.
 Anyone—literally anyone—can start a “certification” program, give it a name, and issue badges.

-Keep in mind, when Google attempted to create their own digital marketing certification it was “shockingly bad” and promoted common SEO misinformation.
+Keep in mind, when Google attempted to create their own digital marketing certification it was “shockingly bad,” promoting common SEO misinformation.

 Curriculum ≠ Competence

 When CMS platforms offer SEO certification, it’s important to understand what those credentials represent.
-A Wix or HubSpot badge includes structured lessons and is more thorough than many tutorials, but it’s still theoretical knowledge.
+A Wix or HubSpot course includes structured lessons and can be more broad than many tool-based tutorials, but it’s still theoretical knowledge.

 Passing a course or badge assessment doesn’t prove someone can apply SEO effectively under real conditions—where competition, crawl behavior, and technical constraints collide.
 Platform familiarity is not the same thing as professional SEO proficiency.

-Platform certificates—such as Hubspot’s SEO Certification Course—indicate a beginner baseline, not strategic capability.
+Platform certificates mark a beginner baseline, not strategic capability.
 The distinction matters when your business depends on visibility across search engines and AI-tools.

-If you’re a business owner or marketing lead trying to vet an SEO expert, focus on verifiable outcomes and practical experience:
+The SEO field is open to anyone, which makes due diligence even more critical.
+If you’re a business owner or marketing lead vetting SEO specialists, focus on verifiable outcomes and practical experience:

 SEO is not a box-checking exercise.
 It’s an ongoing discipline that requires judgment, testing, and adaptation.
 No certificate can substitute for real-world proof.